-Setting up a printer with Tails¶
+Setting up a Printer in Tails¶

 Because Tails is supposed to be as “amnesiac” as possible, you want to shield your Tails stick from any extra inputs from, and outputs to, a potentially untrusted network.
 This is why we strongly recommend using a printer that does not have WiFi or Bluetooth, and hooking up to it using a regular USB cable to print.

-Make sure your computer is NOT connected to the internet.
+Make sure your computer is NOT connected to the Internet.
 This will make sure that your printer set-up is never influenced by a network connection.

 Tails will guide you through a default set-up, suggesting the best match for the printer you have.
 These choices come from Tails’ pre-installed driver database.